• Skip to main content

 • Preheat a large soup pot or Dutch oven over medium heat, add oil and saute the onion and bell pepper until starting to caramelize and soften, about 4 minutes.

 • Add the garlic and all spices including the salt, pepper, paprika, cumin, chili powder and brown sugar.
 Saute 2 more minutes.
-Be ready with the turkey stock and make sure the spices don't burn!
+Be ready to add the turkey stock and make sure the spices don't burn!

 • Add the turkey stock to deglaze the pan, then add everything else (not the lime juice).
 Simmer over low heat about 1 hour, stir occasionally.

 • The chili is ready to serve.
 You can squeeze fresh lime juice into the entire pot, or serve lime wedges on the side as a topping.
-Serve with lots of toppings!
+Serve with lots of toppings like shredded cheddar cheese, sliced scallions, a dollop of sour cream or plain yogurt, Guacamole and Cheesy Honey Skillet Cornbread!

 Notes